jxmot/ESP8266-RCWL0516/README.md

     yield();
     delay(500);
 }

+/*
+    Set up the GPIO pins as needed...
+*/
+void setUpIO()
+{
+    // set up the built-in LED for use... pinMode(LED_BUILTIN, OUTPUT);
+    // turn off the on-board LED
+    digitalWrite(LED_BUILTIN, LED_BUILTIN_OFF);

+    // set up the pin to read the sensor state
+    // NOTE: An external pull-up resistor was used in
+    // the circuit where this sketch was developed. pinMode(SENSOR_PIN, INPUT);
+}
 ```

 In the example above the sensor input is read (*polled*) every 500ms.
 When the current state doesn't match the the last transitioned state then the sensor has changed its output.